 Average score and rank: 4.79 (16th)

 No. 3, 350 yards, par 4 (Flowering Peach): One of the best short par 4s in golf, this hole that hasn't been changed since 1982.
-Big hitters can drive near the green.
-But not many try because of all the trouble surrounding the L-shaped green that slopes sharply from right to left.
+Big hitters can drive near the green, but not many try because of all the trouble surrounding the L-shaped green that slopes sharply from right to left.
 Most players hit iron off tee to stay short of four bunkers on the left side.
+The hole has been altered since 1982.

 Masters highlight: Charl Schwartzel holed out from the fairway for an eagle in the final round of 2011 on his way to victory.